jsalinasf/cheat_sheets/dockerCommands.md

 If you would like to use Docker as a non-root user, you should now consider adding your user to the “docker” group with something like:
 	sudo usermod -aG docker your-user
+__ if you skip previous step you will have to run every command with sudo __

 ### VERSION of Docker
 	docker version